nginxinc/nginx-prometheus-exporter/README.md

 The binary is built with the name `nginx-prometheus-exporter`.

+## Grafana Dashboard
+The official Grafana dashboard is provided with the exporter for NGINX.
+Check the [Grafana Dashboard](./grafana/README.md) documentation for more information.

 ## Support

 The commercial support is available for NGINX Plus customers when the NGINX Prometheus Exporter is used with NGINX Ingress Controller.